Lotus Peacock Pose - Padma Mayurasana

 Step 2

-Rise onto your knees and place your palms on the floor in front of you, fingers pointing toward your feet.
+Rise onto your knees and position your palms on the floor in front of you.
+Ensure that your fingers are pointing towards your feet.

 Step 3

-Bend your elbows slightly, and press your pinky fingers and forearms together.
-Lean forward and rest your torso on your upper arms.
-Your elbows should press into your belly at or below your navel.
+Gently bend your elbows and bring your pinky fingers and forearms together.
+Lean forward, allowing your torso to rest on your upper arms.
+Your elbows should make contact with your belly, either at or below your navel.

 Step 4